hkt01/photo-browser/README.md

 [JSONPlaceholder](http://jsonplaceholder.typicode.com/) REST API used for content.

+Deployed to GitHub Pages using [gh-pages](https://github.com/tschaub/gh-pages).
+Use environment variable PUBLIC_URL to define your projects base URL (project name).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 See documentation below.

 ## Available Scripts